adkendall/DHPDocs/docs/Business Services/healthandcareinfo.rst

-The Health & Care Information Service provides a means to give service users online view-only access to a summary record based on information held in Scottish public sectore databases.
+The Health & Care Information Service provides a means to give service users online view-only access to a summary record based on information held in Scottish public sector databases.

 The service will only show information from connected systems.
 It is possible that the person has additional records in other systems.